Helping artists, designers, and creative makers unlock the business potential of their creative passions.

-I learned that the challenges that they face are the same challenges that every other business I’ve worked with has faced.
+I learned that the challenges they face are the same challenges every other business I’ve worked with has faced.
 They needed to understand their customers.
 They needed to make compelling products that satisfied the needs of those customers in those markets.
 They needed to create businesses that could satisfy those needs and that could grow and scale.
 They need to make a living doing it.

 I also learned some things about myself.
 I learned that I was good at solving those problems.
 The sum of my education and experience and interests had come together in a way that let me view the problems of the creative through the lens of the business consultant and the business problem through the lens of the creative.

 And I learned that I loved solving those problems.
 They challenged me in ways that solving problems for businesses or even non-profits didn’t.
 I learned that I loved solving those problems because of the people who I could help.
 People who made what they made not because it was a better mousetrap but because it was their passion to create the things that they created and to share their vision of the world.

 In his seminal book on the creative economy, John Howkins observed that “creativity is not necessarily an economic activity but may become so when it produces an idea with economic implications or a tradeable product.”1Howkins, John, “The Creative Economy: How People Make Money From Ideas”, p92

 I believe that any creative can, with the right knowledge and skills, unlock the tradeable product that lives in their creativity.
 Through my coaching, workshops, and classes, I help them unlock those products and create businesses that meet their financial, personal, and creative goals.

 If you are ready to unlock the business potential of your creativity, leave your contact information and let me know what you want to be doing.